The Big Reel: Legal troubles

 The legality of the copies of film and television programs advertised in the Big Reel varied: some vendors were movie theaters unloading old films that were sold to them by the distributor, while others were selling pirated copies.
 From the earliest days of the Big Reel, the Federal Bureau of Investigation frequently perused the magazine in search of collections of potentially pirated materials.
-According to Key, major film studios funded the FBI with upwards of USD$25 million in the mid-1970s in exchange for an increase in the crackdown on pirated films.
+According to Key, major film studios funded the FBI with upwards of US$25 million in the mid-1970s in exchange for an increase in the crackdown on pirated films.
 Because of this, after the magazine's closure, Key dubbed film collecting the most dangerous hobby in the world.
 In the early 1980s, the FBI subpoenaed Key to testify against a collector who was charged with selling pirated films, using the Big Reel to advertise their inventory.
 Key refused to answer questions during his deposition, and a federal court later fined Key USD$1800 for contempt of court.
 The FBI's interest in the Big Reel subsided following the magazine's peak in the late 1980s.